domgaulton/location-game/README.md

 - Guest game - 'log out' and start new game
 - Time to go in current game
 - Finish score with score board for games - new table
+- Cookie decrypt logic - not just id of game session